nasa/DAVEtools/README/README.txt

 V 0.9.5:: Changed behavior of -i flag to DAVE; in addition to creating
         an XML snippet with internal values for any checkcase successfully passed, will spit out useful intermediate values if used with the -e (evaluate) flag.
+Also fixed a bug in creation of N-d tables with dimensions greater than 4.

 V 0.9.4:: Added new utilities: DAVE2POST, to generate POST-II input
 	decks and code sections; and DAVE2OTIS, to generate OTIS4